mrjk/fetch-pass/README.md

 # 🚀 Keyring Proxy

+A simple tool to access secrets from various sources, quickly.
+Like its name says, it's a proxy that can cache answers in local keyring for faster/offline access.

-A simple tool to access secrets from various sources.
-It's perfect for fetching passwords in terminal or scripts and provides a simple endpoint to display a password for a given secret name.
-It also allows integration with any password managers that support CLI or API.
+It's perfect for fetching passwords in terminal or scripts and provides a simple command to display the password of a given secret name.
+It also integrates with any password managers that support CLI or API.

 ### Highlights

-- **Secret Management**: Easily manage any secret backends with a simple configuration.
+- **Backends agnostic**: Easily manage any secret backends with a simple ini configuration.
-- **Dispatch rules**: You can specify query rules depending the secret name that forward to specific backend.
+- **Dispatch rules**: You can rewrite secret name globally (like aliases) or per backend (linke rewrite).
-- **Local keyring proxy**: Sometimes, you just want to use local keyring as a fast proxy in front of slow/remote bakends.
-This is now easy to sync your local keyring password from other source of truth.
+- **Local keyring proxy**: Optionnaly uses the local system keyring as a cache layer to retrieve slow-to-fecth secrets.
+It's also easy to flush the local cache or to resync it with backends.
-- **Query history**: Quickly find previously passwords.
-Never try to remember again your previously entered secrets.
-But it can be disabled for more privacy.
+- **Query history**: Quickly find previously queried passwords.
+Never try to remember anymore your previous queries.
+It can be disabled for more privacy.
-- **Local Keyring Support**: Integrates with the local keyring daemon for faster access.
-But it can be disabled.
-- **Portable Bash Script**: Works out of the box on most Unix-based systems.
+- **Portable Bash Script**: Single file script that works out of the box on most Unix-based systems.
+(Tested on linux so far)

 ## 📚 Table of Contents